kesanilathasri/bugs-tracker/README.md

 # 🐛 Defect Management System (DMS)

 A modern, interactive dashboard for managing software defects/bugs, built with **React**, **Vite**, and **Tailwind CSS**.
 Visualize, filter, and update bugs with ease using pie charts, tables, and a clean UI.
-Now with advanced dropdown management, Azure deployment, and enhanced user experience.
+Now with advanced dropdown management, Azure App Service hosting, and enhanced user experience.

 ---